Healthy Homes Assessment Seaview

 Draught Stopping Seaview

-If you are able to feel external air coming in or the sound of a clear draught emanating from a hole or gap and you can feel it, it is likely to be a gap or crack that needs sealing in somehow.
+If you are able to feel external air coming in or the sound of a clear draught emanating from a crack or a gap that is, it is most likely a gap or hole which needs sealing in somehow.
 Cracks and gaps that are large should be permanently stopped.
-Gaps greater than 3mm that allow air in or out of the home require seals.
-For example, if the open fireplace is not in use, it may cause draughts and should be blocked from.
-Landlords and property managers are responsible for making sure that these draughts are stopped as much as possible.
+Any gaps greater than 3mm that let air into or out within your home need seals.
+For example, if the open fireplace is not in use, it can create draughts.
+This must be sealed from.
+Property managers and landlords are responsible for ensuring that draughts from the fireplace are removed whenever imaginable.

-There is no require to block up intentional gaps or holes which are part of the construction.
-For example, tiny gaps around doors and windows might be necessary to allow for movement of the building as the home warms and cools in order to let them be closed and opened rather than securing.
-We will test the windows and doors in the Healthy Homes assessment of your rental property.
+You don’t need to block gaps or holes that are part of the construction.
+For example, tiny gaps around doors and windows could be necessary to allow for the movement of the building when the home heats and cools, so that they can still be closed and opened instead of than securing.
+We will test every window and door in your Healthy Homes assessment of your rental property.

 draught stopping building inspections